 You can thaw it in the refrigerator in an airtight container, or in the microwave on a defrost setting in a microwave safe bowl.
 Once it's completely thawed, you can heat it in the microwave until it's hot all the way through.
 If the rice is too dry, try adding a tablespoon of dairy-free milk at a time.

 Yes.
-Simply prepare everything exactly as you would if you were going to put it in a casserole dish.
+You can.
+But it's definitely not my first option.
+If you want to go this route, simply prepare everything exactly as you would if you were going to put it in a casserole dish.
 Don't forget to spray the bottom of the crockpot.

 Turn on low and cook for about 4 ½ hours.
 It doesn't take very long.
 If you cook it longer, you'll run into the chance of it drying out.